CALL US FOR A CONSULTATION AT (310) 286 2800

 A Big Caution

-It goes without saying, avoid any and all illicit drugs, especially marijuana, while going through IVF.
-If you regularly smoke or ingest marijuana please let your physician know.
-A 2014 study in England confirmed marijuana usage leads to changes in sperm shape and size.
+Avoid all illicit drugs during IVF treatment, especially marijuana.
+Patients who smoke or ingest marijuana should inform their physician.
+A 2014 study in England confirmed that marijuana use may lead to changes in sperm shape and size.

-Women who regularly enjoy marijuana experience interruptions in ovulation and egg maturity, according to a study published by the NIH in 2019.
+Women who regularly use marijuana may experience disruptions in ovulation and egg maturation, according to a study published by the NIH in 2019.

 We’re Here to Help